cpjobling/eg-247-textbook/_build/labs/lab06/index.md

 Use **run section** or **run section and advance** buttons to step through the code.

-Allow each sound sample played in a section to complete before exercuting the next section that plays a sound sample.
+Allow each sound sample played in a section to complete before executing the next section that plays a sound sample.

 Use the **text** button to add commentary and your observations to your Live Script.

 Use the **text style** features to add a title to your Live Script and section headings as appropriate.

-### Part 1: Read and Store an Audio File in Matlab
+#### Part 1: Read and Store an Audio File in Matlab

 To read and store an audio file, you can use one of two different commands.
-The following stores the file into variable x.
+The following stores the file into variable `x`.

 ```matlab
 x = audioread('filename');